 Let’s talk about why strapping tiny computers to our bodies might be the best way to avoid frying like jalapeño poppers under a heat lamp.

 Looking for a primer on HRV itself?
-Read: Understanding HRV — Your Body’s Stress and Recovery Dashboard.
+Read: How to Interpret Apple Watch HRV (Without Losing Your Mind).

 Why wearables are a secret weapon against burnout